 Now I am sure this base $599 new BA IEM from Noble will be eventually cracked open to reveal what is inside and the matter will be put to rest but that won’t be me in this review I assure you.

 Instead, I will go with the flow, probably guess a bit wrong because cracking open an IEM as sleek as this one is just plain wrong.

 My last encounter with a Noble IEM was the Classic 4 line and I thought it a perfect reviewers tool, a reference IEM sounding flat, neutral and though devoid of musicality could more than adequately display excellent detail and balance to wire right into the sound of something else like a DAP or amp.
-So when Noble said, ‘hey try out the new Savant universal line’, I couldn’t help but notice that this time the description was quite different on the web site:
+So when Noble said, ‘hey try out the new Savant universal line’, I couldn’t resist.

-This time Noble have decided to upgrade the packaging experience particularly with the boxes both inside and out.
-Gone is the rather drab colored sleeve from the Classic 4 line and in comes and more integrated black box design with the logo clear and center on the top of the lid and “Wizard” to the side.
+This time Noble has decided to upgrade the packaging experience, particularly with the boxes both inside and out.
+Gone are the rather drab colored sleeve from the Classic 4 line and in comes and more integrated black box design with the logo clear and center on the top of the lid and “Wizard” to the side.
 Much better this time.

 The selection of tips is excellent actually and I am pretty sure at least one type of material or size will fit your needs.
 I grabbed the smaller of the two double flange tips as my preferred option due to comfort and seal and as such the review is done with those in mind.
 For everyone else if these don’t suit you can try the following:

 - 1 set of hybrid red stem single bore silicone tips in small, medium, and large